david-cv2/dataset-template/README.md

 Representing the values in either a hex or binary string would make it easy for microprocessor code to parse the data (fixed length string), as well as help make datasets that contain timeseries for up to 32 GPIOs.
 We can drop down to 16-bit or 8-bit for value or time if no such granularity is needed.

 An example of a simple time series using 8 bits to simulate moving bar of GPIO pairs.
+Able to display up to 256 settings (<5min with 1 setting / s) of 8 high/low GPIO pins.

  time (8-bit, hex) | value (8-bit, binary)
  --- | ---